-Exxon Mobil Knew About Climate Change, But Lied for Decades: Report
+Exxon Mobil Knew About Climate Change, But Lied for Years: Report

 As the company faces a barrage of lawsuits, this revelation is very bad news.

 “Read the documents, and make up your own mind.”

 That’s what Exxon Mobil told the public to do after a team of researchers at Inside Climate News and the Los Angeles Times alleged in 2015 that the company had consistently lied to the public and shareholders about climate change.